keboola/connection-docs/components/data-apps/index.md

 {: .image-popup}
 ![Code - code](/components/data-apps/data_apps-proxy-error-wakeing-up.png)

-### How to Setup Inactivity Timeout
+### How to Set Up Inactivity Timeout
 When you click **Deploy** or **Redeploy** for your app, a wizard will appear, prompting you to specify the backend size and the auto-sleep timeout.
-You can set the duration of inactivity after which the app will go to sleep, with options ranging from 5 minutes to 24 hours.
-The default is set to 5 minutes.
+You can set the duration of inactivity after which the app will go to sleep, with options ranging from five minutes to 24 hours.
+The default is set to five minutes.

 {: .image-popup}
 ![Code - code](/components/data-apps/data_apps-deploy-timeout-backedsize.png)